 The nutritional profile of plain pumpkin makes it compatible with feline digestion.
 Unlike many human foods that cats should never eat, pumpkin doesn’t contain compounds that are toxic to cats.
 It’s low in calories, contains beneficial soluble fiber, and provides nutrients like vitamin A, potassium, and vitamin C. That said, cats are obligate carnivores, meaning their bodies are designed to thrive on meat-based diets.
 Pumpkin should never replace their regular protein-rich meals but can serve as an occasional supplement.

 What sets canned pumpkin apart from fresh pumpkin is the convenience and consistency.
 The canning process makes the fiber more accessible and creates a smooth texture that’s easy to mix into food.
-Plus, let’s be honest, carving up a whole pumpkin just to give your cat a teaspoon seems excessive when a can will last you weeks in the refrigerator.

 Can Cats Have Canned Pumpkin for Digestive Issues?